 Cannabis is a very sensitive crop.
 A cannabis greenhouse design is very technical.
 Many equipment are therefore needed to control the inner climate: lighting, dehumidification, cooling, heating, blackout screens… The investments and the energy consumption are very high.

-Hortinergy helps you to design an energy efficient greenhouse with an optimal climate.
-You will be able to define the best equipment configuration to reduce your energy cost.
+Hortinergy assists you in designing an energy efficient greenhouse with an optimal climate.
+You will be able to define the best equipment configuration in order to reduce your energy cost.

 - Enter the input parameters: greenhouse dimensions, screens, equipment and climate settings,

-You can assess the impact of many parameters and compare scenarios:
+You can estimate the impact of many parameters and compare the scenarios:

 2. Climate settings and modelling in a cannabis greenhouse

 In a cannabis greenhouse, you want to control temperature, humidity, solar radiation and air velocity.
 Hortinergy implements these climate settings parameters: